patrikx3/openwrt-insomnia/docs/links-i-used.md

 [//]: #@corifeus-header

-# ☕ OpenWrt Latest Stable with latest NodeJs, kaloz/mwlwifi's latest WIFI driver, latest Redis stable
+# ☕ OpenWrt with latest NodeJs and Redis

 [//]: #@corifeus-header:end